femmon/cateblock/docs/available-scripts.md

 Need to be run manually before commit.

 ### `npm run local`
 Chain `npm local-env`, `npm local-hot-backend`, `npm local-hot-frontend`.
-Serve client file from http://localhost:8080.
-Server automatically reloads on modification.<br>
+Server is run at http://localhost:3000.
+Server automatically reloads on modification.
-Server-side only works partially.
-Webpack-dev-server serves compiled front end from memory, and will proxy API request to backend.
-Hence, we can't test backend routing.

 ### `npm run local-build`
 Build the app for production to `/client/dist` folder.